 B.A.
 Program in Multicultural Women's & Gender Studies

 I am in the process of developing a bachelor's degree program in Multicultural Women's and Gender Studies (MWGS) Program at Texas Woman's University.
 The proposed program has three tracks: general study, health, and community leadership.
-The proposal was recently approved by the Undergraduate Council at TWU.
-Once approved, it will become the first degree program that offers these three options of study.
+The proposal was recently approved by the Undergraduate Council, College of Arts and Sciences, and the Provost at TWU.
+If approved by the Board of Regents, it will become the first degree program that offers these three options of study.

 This has been an exciting process.
 I am enjoying building a curriculum that meets the varied needs, goals, and aspirations of students who are interested in earning a degree in the field and working both inside and outside of academia.